twilsonpierce/react-coding-challenge/README.md

 - "Loading" state [screens/1.1-loading.jpg](./screens/1.1-loading.jpg)
 - "Error" state [screens/1.2-error.jpg](./screens/1.2-error.jpg)

-## FAQ

-### What language, framework, build tool... should I use?

-You may use whatever you like as long as the solution is built using [React](https://facebook.github.io/react/) or an equivalent library.
+You may use whatever frameworks and libraries you like as long as the solution is built using [React](https://facebook.github.io/react/) v16 or above

-We prefer it if you did not use any third party CSS frameworks.

-We also prefer the use of minimal dependencies.

 ## Useful Links

-- [Bitbucket](https://bitbucket.org/) - Source code hosting, with free private repositories for small teams.
 - [Google Fonts - Raleway](https://fonts.google.com/?selection.family=Raleway)
 - [React](https://facebook.github.io/react/)